!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 If you’ve never experienced it before, it might be difficult to comprehend that most people will have back pain at some point in their lives.
 This pain could come from a plethora of factors, and there is no way to tell when it may creep into your life.
 Check out a few interesting back pain facts to put things in perspective:

 Once it’s there, the only thing you want to do is get rid of it as soon as possible.
-Before worrying about treatment or visiting your local chiropractor in Anchorage, take a look at some back pain facts and statistics surrounding the medical issue that is felt by so many.
+Before worrying about treatment or visiting a chiropractor near you, take a look at some back pain facts and statistics surrounding the medical issue that is felt by so many.

 The human back is one complex feature of the body.
 There are a variety of muscles, ligaments, joints, and bones that all must work together to allow regular movements.
 With all the various body parts in the back come the possibility of strains, sprains, irritation, and ruptured discs.